 SAN JUAN, Puerto Rico and NEW YORK — The word is pa’lante

-And these days, pa’lante is about a new generation of Puerto Ricans recognizing that their spirit of moving forward, of hustling and persevering is an important collective culture train that is much needed these days as the economy of Puerto Rico is in a historic meltdown.
+These days, pa’lante is about a new generation of Puerto Ricans recognizing that their spirit of moving forward, of hustling and persevering, is an important collective culture train that is much needed as the economy of Puerto Rico is in a historic meltdown.

-The territory of one of the wealthiest countries in the world is now teetering on bankruptcy and hoping for a bailout during hearings on the matter in Washington which are underway this month.
-The commonwealth’s economic relationship with the mainland has become increasingly unfavorable in recent years, contributing to one of the largest population exoduses in the Western Hemisphere.
+The territory of one of the wealthiest countries in the world is now teetering on bankruptcy and hoping for a bailout during hearings which are underway this month in Congress.
+The Puerto Rico’s economic relationship with the mainland has become increasingly unfavorable in recent years, contributing to one of the largest population exoduses in the Western Hemisphere.

 With a relatively high cost of living, an oppressive level of debt and a 60 percent unemployment rate, Puerto Rico is losing the next generation of its middle class to the U.S. in a “brain drain.”
 And a new surge of immigration has begun.